 The Department of Genome Sciences, in partnership with the National Human Genome Research Institute and the University of Washington Genomics Outreach for Minorities program, provides summer research opportunities for undergraduate students.
 The 2016 program will follow UW Summer Quarter dates: June 20 - August 19.
-The application deadline is February 1.
+The online application is now open and the application deadline is February 1.

 Applicants must be:

-- members of an ethnic group that is underrepresented nationally in the biomedical sciences (African-American, Hispanic, Native American, Pacific Islander)
+- members of an ethnic group that is underrepresented nationally in the biomedical sciences:

 - US citizens or permanent residents.
 Much of our funding comes from NIH grants applicable only to US citizens or permanent residents.